Pallab38/soybean_disease/README.md

 Michalski's famous soybean disease database.
 The dataset has been obtained from UCI-Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Soybean+(Large) ).

 # Dataset
-The dataset contains 15 different diseases and 35 features of soybean.
+The dataset contains 15 different diseases and 35 features of soybean plants.

 # Data Preprocessing
 To get the overview of the data, profile report of the data has been generated using pandas_profiling after and before imputing missing values.